 - Cook for at least 20 minutes, covered, until the yellow split peas are fully cooked, stirring occasionally.

-- You can also continue to cook your dal for an additional 10-15 minutes, if you prefer, to allow the yellow split peas to break up and have a smoother texture.
+- You can also continue to cook your dal for an additional 10 to 15 minutes, if you prefer, to allow the yellow split peas to break up and have a smoother texture.

 - Either way, once the split peas are almost done, in a separate large skillet or frying pan, heat the onion, cumin, and clove in the margarine.
 Cook for 4 to 6 minutes, until onion, is soft (if you happen to have some asafoetida/hing on hand you can also add a little in for about 30 seconds just for extra flavor)